cavoq/PCL/tests/policies/RFC5280-COVERAGE.md

 ##### 4.2.1.5 Policy Mappings
 - [ ] Policy mappings MAY be present in CA certificates
-- [ ] MUST be critical if present
+- [x] MUST be critical if present - `policy-mappings-critical`

 ##### 4.2.1.6 Subject Alternative Name
 - [x] SAN required if subject is empty - `san-required-if-empty-subject`
-- [ ] SAN MUST be critical if subject is empty
+- [x] SAN MUST be critical if subject is empty - `san-critical-if-subject-empty`
 - [ ] SAN entries properly formed (DNS, IP, email, URI)

 ##### 4.2.1.7 Issuer Alternative Name
 - [ ] IAN MAY be present
-- [ ] IAN SHOULD NOT be marked critical
+- [x] IAN SHOULD NOT be marked critical - `ian-not-critical`

 ##### 4.2.1.8 Subject Directory Attributes
-- [ ] Subject directory attributes MUST NOT be critical
+- [x] Subject directory attributes MUST NOT be critical - `subject-directory-attributes-not-critical`

 ##### 4.2.1.9 Basic Constraints
 - [x] Basic Constraints SHOULD be present - `basic-constraints-present`